CubedCard/scaling-computing-machine/README.md

 # Info

-Hi, I am Jip Derksen, an enthousiastic backend software engineer and this is my portfolio website.
+Hi, I am Jip Derksen, an enthousiastic backend software engineer and this is my portfolio website created using Angular.

 ## Development server